mipals/BoundaryIntegralEquations.jl/docs/src/bem.md

 \end{bmatrix}.
 ```

-In its current form the solution to the above equation is a \text{function} which a computer can not be tasked to find.
+In its current form the solution to the above equation is a *function* which a computer can not be tasked to find.
 Instead, the problem is made computationally tractable by parametrizing the functions ``p`` and ``v_s`` as shown previously.
 As such the above reduces to

 ```math
 \mathbf{a}^\top